The Architecture of Systemic Interruption

 Jacqueline A. Ennis

-Jacqueline A. Ennis is a Brazilian legal scholar and independent researcher.
-She is the author of the c-ECO Doctrine (Contractual Equity & Ecological Co-Responsibility).
+Jacqueline A. Ennis is a Brazilian jurist and independent researcher.
+She is the author of the c-ΣCO Doctrine (Contractual Equity & Ecological Co-Responsibility).

 Erelyn Alves